Will Rap for Food

-Will Rap for Food is the debut album by southern hip hop group CunninLynguists, at the time only consisting of Deacon the Villain and Kno.
-It was released October 2001 on Urban Acres Entertainment.
+Will Rap for Food is the debut album by southern hip-hop group CunninLynguists, at the time only consisting of Deacon the Villain and Kno.
+It was released in October 2001 on Urban Acres Entertainment.
 The album is mostly produced by Kno, with contributions from Celph Titled and Deacon the Villain, respectively, on the singles "So Live!" and "616 Rewind", which was released via Buds Distribution.
 Will Rap for Food was re-issued in 2005 by Freschest Records.